 What to Expect

 Players in this co-ed league are a mix of new and experienced players, with varying skill levels, all playing with a for-fun attitude.
 Individual registration only.
 Teams are drawn at random each week.
 No standings or scoreboards, just self-officiated fun!
 All you have to do is show up in your swimsuit, ready to play!

 Starts: Tuesday, January 16, 2018 Ends: Tuesday, April 24, 2018 All games will be played on Tuesdays.* *No games on March 13 (March Break).

 Games start at 7:45pm.
 Each week we will play for 45 minutes.

 Click the SPORT INFO, RULES & LOCATION tabs (scroll up!) for many more details about this league/program, including equipment requirements and play spaces.

 Kick Off Party

-Thursday, September 7, 2017 is the Fall Kick-Off Party.
+Thursday, January 4, 2018 is the Winter Kick-Off Party.
 Details will be sent to all paid registrants once registration is closed.
 Mark your calendar!

 PLAY MORE, SAVE MORE!

 Receive 10% off your second sport, 20% off your third sport and 30% off your fourth sport registration this winter!
 Cannot be combined with the early bird discount.